SaiSreeja17/account-statistics-powerbi/README.md

 ---

-#### Visual 7 — Product Growth Over Time
+#### Visual 7 - Product Growth Over Time

 All lending products overlaid on a single line chart showing monthly accounts opened per product per month.
 Useful for identifying which products are gaining momentum and which are flattening.
-The Flex Credit Reserve spike in early 2026 is an outlier worth investigating — a sudden surge in a single product month signals either a successful campaign or a data event worth reviewing.
+A sudden surge in a single product month signals either a successful campaign or a data event worth reviewing.

 ---

-#### Visual 8 — Monthly Opened vs Closed by Product
+#### Visual 8 - Monthly Opened vs Closed by Product

 Net position per product per month.
 When a product line dips below zero it means more accounts closed than opened that month, which is an immediate alert for the product team.